chibby0ne/Solarized_Gnome_Terminal/README.md

 ```

 `[COUNTRY]` and `[CITY]` are optional parameters.
-Default parameters of script is: Germany Kaiserslautern
+Default parameters of script is: Germany Kaiserslautern.

 **NOTE**: If you're using a different location than the default one (and you probably are), give all TWO parameters as they are needed disambiguate location and simplicity of script.